The Car Connection Lexus ES 350 Overview

-Lexus ES History
+The new Lexus ES

-2013 Lexus ES 350Enlarge Photo
+Lexus ES history

 First introduced for 1992, the Lexus ES 300 helped establish the Lexus name and won customers to the brand for its comfort, style, and reliability.
 Although the first couple of generations of the ES dabbled on the sporty side in some variations, with the third-generation ES that was introduced for 2002 Lexus focused the model even more toward mainstream luxury sedans.
-It was again called the ES 300 for its first two years, packing a 210-horsepower, 3.0-liter V-6.
+It was again called the ES 300 for its first two years, packing a 210-hp, 3.0-liter V-6.
 This model had an even roomier interior than before and included all the extras you would expect to come standard on a luxury car today; a navigation system and excellent Mark Levinson sound-system upgrade were among the options.

-For 2004, the ES 300 was given a very slight refresh and new standard equipment, then was renamed the ES 330, gaining a 3.3-liter V-6 making 225 (or 218) hp.
+For 2004, the ES was given a very slight refresh and new standard equipment, then was renamed the ES 330, gaining a 3.3-liter V-6 making up to 225 hp.

-Then the ES was given a redesign for 2007, gaining an even larger V-6—this time, a 272-horsepower, 3.5-liter V-6, with a six-speed automatic transmission.
-This ES 350 had an even plusher ride than before, with excellent soft-touch and wood trim.
-A number of new tech features—including adaptive cruise control, a pre-collision system, park assist, and adaptive xenon HID headlamps—were offered for the first time in this model.
+Another redesign in 2007 brought with it another engine-size increase and name change.
+The powertrain changed to a 272-hp, 3.5-liter V-6, with a 6-speed automatic transmission, creating the ES 350.
+This ES had an even plusher ride than before, with excellent soft-touch and wood trim.
+A number of new tech features—including adaptive cruise control, automatic emergency braking, park assist, and adaptive xenon HID headlamps—were offered for the first time in this model.

 While competent and luxurious, the ES was not for everyone.
 For instance, the styling was rather bland and not fit for those who wanted to be noticed.
 The car is also somewhat of an isolation chamber, for better or worse, keeping the occupants from the noise outside but also keeping all types of feedback from the driver.
 There was little arguing with its safety record, however.